Can You Get Worker’s Comp and Disability at the Same Time?

 Fortunately, the answer is yes: there are a few different methods you can use to try and lower your offset.
 For example, did you know that you can write off certain portions of your worker’s compensation, such as legal fees?
 Or that, if you received a lump-sum payment, you may be able to distribute it over a given period of time?
 (In fact, the SSA itself advises lump-sum recipients to contact an SSA office immediately.)

-If you need help understanding the rights, responsibilities, and legal issues around simultaneous SSDI and worker’s compensation, call a social security disability attorney of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania right away to set up a free and confidential legal consultation.
+If you need help understanding the rights, responsibilities, and legal issues around simultaneous SSDI and worker’s compensation, call a Philadelphia disability benefits lawyer at Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania right away to set up a free and confidential legal consultation.